And now for something a little bit different. Weird, even.

 The biggest question for the View, though, is whether there’s actually an appetite for a device such as this.
 Far less portable than a standard tablet and without any of the video inputs of a standard telly - no connecting your PS4, etc - you have to wonder if this is one device destined to fall through a gap rather than fill it.

 I mean, if you want to watch telly in your bedroom you just buy a little TV, right?
-Assuming the $600 US price translates to roughly S$840.
-You could buy two 32in tellies for the same price as the View.
-Or, more tellingly, one 32in TV and a normal tablet - to me, that sounds more like a best of both worlds arrangement.
+Assuming the $600 US price translates to roughly £400 when the UK price is announced, you could buy two 32in tellies for the same price as the View.
+Or, more tellingly, one 32in TV and a normal tablet such as a Hudl - to me, that sounds more like a best of both worlds arrangement.

 But perhaps there really is a demand for giant tablet such as the View - in which case all that matters is whether it’s any good.
 We’ll let you know that once we can get our hands on a proper review sample.